ITRS-Group/monitor-merlin/README.md

 to another merlin daemon.
 If the daemon is unsuccessful in this it writes to a backlog and sends the data later.

-merlin database: This is a database that includes Naemon object status and status changes.
-It also contains comments, scheduled downtime etc.
+merlin database: This is a database that contains state changes.

-More information about the Merlin project and can be found at http://op5.org
+mon scripts: A bunch of utility scripts utilized to add new nodes to the system, and other useful things.

 ## Requirements ##